SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 here?
 Well, the `SENTRY_DSN` string will be a *sensitive* value: if someone got *access* to it, they would be able to send information to our Sentry account.

-If you look back at the setup guide, we don't need to enable the bundle because we're using Symfony Flex, so we can skip down to the DSN part.
-Technically, we *could* copy this value, then paste it right into `sentry.yaml`.
+Look back at the setup guide and skip down to the DSN part.
+Technically, we *could* copy this value and paste it right into `sentry.yaml`.
 The problem is that this file will be committed to git... and it's generally a *bad* idea to commit sensitive values to your repository.